dereuromark/cakephp-tools/docs/behavior/passwordable.md

 Also note that you can apply global settings via Configure key 'Passwordable', as well, if you don't want to manually pass them along each time you use the behavior.
 This also keeps the code clean and lean.
-See the `app.default.php` file for details.
+See the `config/app.example.php` file for details.

 And do NOT add any password hashing to your Table or Entity classes.
 That would hash the password twice.